F5, Inc. (FFIV) Cybersecurity Incident-Related Securities Class Action Pending As Adverse Financial Impact Clarified - Hagens Berman

 News provided byHagens Berman Sobol Shapiro LLP

-SAN FRANCISCO, Jan.
-12, 2026 /PRNewswire/ -- A securities class action lawsuit, filed in the wake of an announcement by F5, Inc. (NASDAQ: FFIV) that it experienced a "material cybersecurity incident," which it discovered on August 9, 2025, seeks to represent investors who purchased F5 securities between October 28, 2024 and October 27, 2025.
+SAN FRANCISCO , Jan.
+16, 2026 /PRNewswire/ -- A securities class action lawsuit, filed in the wake of an announcement by F5, Inc. (NASDAQ: FFIV) that it experienced a "material cybersecurity incident," which it discovered on August 9, 2025, seeks to represent investors who purchased F5 securities between October 28, 2024 and October 27, 2025.

 The lawsuit follows F5's October 15 and 27, 2025 disclosures about the incident and its adverse financial impact on expected 2026 revenues.
 Each disclosure drove the price of F5 shares sharply lower.